 Anatomy

 The layer comes first.
 A modal should render through a portal so it can leave the layout tree that opened it.
-That is what keeps it out of clipped containers, stacked transforms, and local z-index traps.
+That keeps it out of clipped containers, stacked transforms, and local z-index traps.

 Trigger and state